-The proposed project does not cross any lakes, rivers or streams.
-A navigational clearance under Section 9 (administered by the U.S. Coast Guard [USCG]) and Section 10 (administered by the USACE) of the Rivers and Harbors Act of 1899 is not applicable.
-Coordination with the USCG (for Section 9) and t he USACE (for Section 10) would not be required.
+This section of SH 121 does not cross any lakes, rivers or streams.
+A navigational clearance under Section 9 (administered by the U.S. Coast Guard [USCG]) of the 1946 Bridge Act and Section 10 (administered by the USACE) of the Rivers and Harbors Act of 1899 is not applicable.
+Coordination with the USCG (for Section 9) and the USACE (for Section 10) would not be required.